appveyor/website/src/docs/packaging-artifacts.md

     **\*.nupkg

-To push all `*.nupkg` files in sub-directory recursively:
+To push all `*.nupkg` files in the sub-directory recursively:

     subdir\**\*.nupkg